 At just over 1.3 miles from the trailhead hikers will reach Arch Rock, the first prominent landmark along the trail.
 The arch was formed by freezing and thawing, which eroded away the softer rock from underneath the harder rock.
 The trail actually goes under the arch and requires a climb of several steps etched into the stone before exiting at the top.

 A much better view of the Eye can be found a little further up the trail.
 While descending the trail on our return trip we watched two peregrine falcons as they playfully swooshed through the air near the Eye.
-In case you didn't know, peregrine falcons are also known as duck hawks.
+In case you were unaware, peregrine falcons are also known as duck hawks.

 At 2.2 miles hikers will reach Alum Cave, which really isn't a cave, but is actually a concaved bluff, about 80 feet in height, and roughly 500 feet in length.
 During the warmer months of the year water drips off from the ledges above.
 In the winter these droplets turn into large icicles.

 Fortunately we didn't have to worry about icicles on this day, but we did have to contend with the unusual obstacle of several inches of hail at the base of the bluff.
 The last 50 feet to the cave is normally a bit of a slog, even with the help of steps and cables.
-However, on this day, we were forced to press on through hail that had completely buried the steps.
+However, on this day, we were forced to advance through enough accumulated hail to have completely buried the steps.

-Alum Cave has some interesting history behind it as well.
+Alum Cave itself has some very interesting history behind it as well.
 The Epsom Salts Manufacturing Company was established at Alum Cave in 1838.
-Until it was sold in 1854, the company mined epsom salt, which was used by mountain folk to dye homespun clothing a reddish brown.
+Until it was sold in 1854, the company mined epsom salt from the cave, which was used by mountain folk to dye homespun clothing a reddish brown.
 During the Civil War the Confederate Army began mining saltpeter from the cave, which they used to manufacture gunpowder.

 Of course the Alum Cave Trail continues up to the summit of 6593-foot Mount LeConte.
 If you're considering going to the top you can click here for more information.